HenriHaapala/react-examples/README.md

 ### `npx json-server --watch db.json`

 4.After json server is on.
-Use the second terminal and go to project directory and run:
+Use the second terminal and go to project directory and run npmp start and answer yes to use other port then 3000 :

 ### `npm start`